Submissions

 - Commentary that is more editorial in nature and covers an aspect of an issue that is relevant to the journal's scope.

-Abstract: maximum 350 words, unstructured.
-Please minimize the use of abbreviations and do not cite references in the abstract.
+unstructured abstract max.
+350 words.
+Minimize the use of abbreviations and do not cite references in the abstract.

 Copyright Notice